mozilla/burnham/README.md

 that provides a consistent experience and behavior across all of our products.

-Find out more in our [Data Documentation][firefox_data]. 📝
+Find out more in our [Data Documentation][data_documentation]. 📝

 ### burnham

-We have developed a new command-line application based on the [Glean Python SDK][glean_python_sdk] for producing test data for this end-to-end test suite.
+We have developed a new command-line application based on the [Glean SDK Python bindings][glean_sdk] for producing test data for this end-to-end test suite.
 The burnham application submits Glean pings to the Data Platform which validates and stores these pings in BigQuery tables.
 The burnham application was built to be used in test automation by Mozilla engineers and is **not**